• Skip to primary navigation

 Can I make the pecan shortbread dough ahead of time?

-Yes, this recipe is perfect for making ahead.
+Yes.
+This recipe is perfect for making ahead.
 The dough requires at least 30 minutes of chilling and can be refrigerated overnight.

 The most accurate way is by weight, but if using cups, use the spoon-and-level method to avoid over-packing.